Stable quasimaps to holomorphic symplectic quotients: Introduction

 \section{Introduction}

-There are, so far, two classes of moduli examples which naturally carry symmetric obstruction theories: \begin{itemize} \item Moduli of stable objects in the abelian category of coherent sheaves on a Calabi-Yau threefold (\cite{Th}, see also \cite{PT}). \item Moduli of stable objects in the abelian category of representations of a quiver with relations given by a superpotential (\cite{Sz2}). \end{itemize}
+There are, so far, two classes of moduli examples which naturally carry symmetric obstruction theories: \begin{itemize} \item Moduli of stable objects in the abelian category of coherent sheaves on a Calabi-Yau threefold (\cite{Th, PT}). \item Moduli of stable objects in the abelian category of representations of a quiver with relations given by a superpotential (\cite{Sz2}). \end{itemize}

-In this paper, we add one more such class: \begin{itemize} \item Moduli of stable objects in the abelian category of coherent $\bf M$-twisted quiver sheaves on a projective smooth curve $C$. \end{itemize} It arises as a curve counting on a holomorphic symplectic quotient described by a quiver.
-Note that the natural perfect obstruction theory on the mapping space $\mathrm{Mor}(C, Y)$ is symmetric when the target $Y$ is holomorphic symplectic and the domain curve $C$ is an elliptic curve, since for a map $f:C\ra Y$,
+In this paper, we add one more such class: \begin{itemize} \item Moduli of stable objects in the abelian category of coherent $\bf M$-twisted quiver sheaves on a projective smooth curve $C$ associated to double quivers with moment map relations.
+Here $\bM$ is a certain collection of pairs of line bundles on $C$ such that the product of each pair is isomorphic to the canonical sheaf $\omega _C$. \end{itemize}

+It arises as a curve counting on a Nakajima's quiver variety.
+If $C$ is an elliptic curve and $Y$ is a holomorphic symplectic quasi-projective variety, then the canonical perfect obstruction theory on the Hom scheme $\mathrm{Hom}(C, Y)$ of morphisms from $C$ to $Y$ is symmetric since for a map $f:C\ra Y$,